telemundo/murtl-generator/README.md

 ## License

-This package is licensed under the MIT License - see the LICENSE file for details.
+This package is licensed under the MIT License - see the LICENSE-MIT.txt file for details.